SDBX2023/BigUInt-Metal-GPU/README.md

 # BigUint-Metal-GPU
-A Big or Large Integer Framework Library Designed for GPUs using Metal, interface via Apple Swift.
+A Big or Large Integer Framework Library Designed for GPUs using Metal, interfaced via Apple Swift.